luque667788/simple_pi_media_player/HOWTO.md

 Once the Raspberry Pi boots up with the flashed SD card, it creates a Wi-Fi hotspot.

 1. **Connect to the Hotspot**:
-   - Search for a Wi-Fi network named "raspap".
+   - Search for a Wi-Fi network named "RASPAP".
    - Connect to this network using the password: ChangeMe.

 2. **Accessing the RASPAP Web Interface**: